-Music, which today is our "aural wallpaper" is another powerful medium of cultural instruction and student formation.
+Music, which today is our "aural wallpaper"9 is another powerful medium of cultural instruction and student formation.
 Plato said that music was the art that had the unique ability to work its way into the inner most parts of the soul with its deep influence, and either produces a field of weeds or flowers.

 With its pleasing voices, appealing melodies, pulsating beat, and provocative lyrics, contemporary popular music in all its genres, especially through the rapid-fire images of their accompanying music videos, have deeply affected our students' minds and moods, and ways of viewing and living in the world.

-Music's influence, however, is rivaled in our day by films and movies which today are our real preachers with new sermons for the eyes, as K. S. Hover has observed.
-Films and movies are one of the strongest sources and forces of influence in our culture today.
+Music's influence, however, is rivaled in our day by films and movies which today are our real preachers with new sermons for our eyes, as K. S. Hover has observed.10 Films and movies are one of the strongest sources and forces of influence in our culture today.

 Who can calculate the story-telling power and global influence of today's leading directors, actors and producers?

-Hollywood is the myth-making capital of America, and its narrative and commercial influence is felt around the world.
+Hollywood is the myth-making capital of America, and its narrative and commercial influence is felt around the world

 There is no business like show business, when it comes forming the consciousness and actions of so many people everywhere, not the least of which are our students.

 Finally, last but not least, we must briefly mention that the entire enterprise of contemporary popular culture as an simulated, educational delivery system is led and fed and supported by commercial advertising and the amazing wealth and power it secures for its advertisers by selling its products.

-Advertising not only sells products, but it also forms identities through its "sim-gospels" (= "all messages that simulate the biblical narrative through advertising and popular media for the purpose of selling products and ideas"), as Sam van Eman has pointed out in his recent book, On Earth as it is in Advertising?
-Moving From Comercial Hype to Gospel Hope.
+9 Detweiler and Taylor, A Matrix of Meanings, p.
+126.

-K. S. Hover, quoted in Detweiler and Taylor, A Matrix of Meanings, p.
+10 K. S. Hover, quoted in Detweiler and Taylor, A Matrix of Meanings, p.
 180.

-&lt;sup>8 Detweiler and Taylor, A Matrix of Meanings, p.
-126.

-As the PBS Frontline documentary "Merchants of Cool" has shown so graphically, corporate America - using a surging stream of data about the tastes, attitudes, aspirations, identities and desires of teenagers who are wealthier and more independent than ever before - tells a version of teenage life that appeals to their deepest sensibilities, shapes their views of the world, themselves and their parents, and reaches deep into their pocket books to purchase the products and, along with them, the images necessary to thrive, or at least survive, in the overwhelming pressure-cooker of their social and personal lives.
+Advertising not only sells products, but it also forms identities through its "sim-gospels" (= "all messages that simulate the biblical gospel and narrative through advertising and popular media for the purpose of selling products and ideas"), as Sam van Eman has pointed out in his recent book, On Earth as it is in Advertising?
+Moving From Comercial Hype to Gospel Hope.11 As the PBS Frontline documentary "Merchants of Cool" has shown so graphically, corporate America - using a surging stream of data about the tastes, attitudes, aspirations, identities and desires of teenagers who are wealthier and more independent than ever before - tells a version of teenage life that appeals to their deepest sensibilities, shapes their views of the world, themselves and their parents, and reaches deep into their pocket books to purchase the products and, along with them, the images necessary to thrive, or at least survive, in the overwhelming pressure-cooker of their social and personal lives.

 Now if we were to summarize the curriculum being taught by the faculty of the academy of the culture in its Goliath-like educational stature, ferocity, and power, what might we say?

 For the most part, it consists of the tyrannical triumvirate of sensualism, materialism, and egotism (1 John 2: 16).
 Lessons on sex, food, and fashion or the lusts of the flesh; teachings about money, wealth and possessions or the lusts of the eyes; and visions about achievement, prestige, and power, or the boastful pride of life, constitute its curriculum and system of instruction in a nutshell.
-Augustine referred to these lusts collectively as the overweening "concupiscence of the world."
-How, might I ask in passing, can Christian education do battle against such a giant with its slingshot and a few round stones?